pho-veteran/stoom/stoom-app/reports.md

 #### Limitations

-* **Dependency Risks:** Heavy reliance on third-party services (LiveKit, Clerk, Google Gemini) creates potential single points of failure if service outages occur.
+* **Dependency Risks:** Heavy reliance on third-party services (LiveKit, Clerk) creates potential single points of failure if service outages occur.

-* **AI Latency:** Summary generation for long sessions may experience delays depending on Gemini API response speed, affecting immediate availability of insights.

 * **Mobile Experience:** Complex interactions like whiteboard drawing are optimized for Desktop/Tablet and may be difficult to use on small smartphone screens.

 * **Offline Mode:** The application requires an active internet connection for all features; no offline support is currently implemented.

+* **Whiteboard Persistence:** Whiteboard state must be manually saved by the host; automatic periodic saving is not yet implemented.

 #### Future Development / Orientation

 * **Mobile App:** Develop a native mobile version (React Native/Flutter) to improve the drawing experience on phones with better touch input handling.

-* **Advanced AI Features:** Implement "Quiz Generation" (AI creates quizzes from transcripts) and "Semantic Search" (search for concepts within recorded videos) to transform the platform into a comprehensive learning management system.
+* **AI Features:** Implement AI-powered features such as automatic note summarization, quiz generation from notes, and smart search across session content.

+* **Recording & Transcription:** Add meeting recording capabilities with automatic transcription for accessibility and review purposes.

 * **Scheduling Integration:** Integrate with Google Calendar and Microsoft Outlook for streamlined study session planning.

-* **Pro Features:** Implement cloud storage management (AWS S3) and premium plans for extended meeting durations, higher quality recordings, and priority AI processing.
+* **Pro Features:** Implement cloud storage management (AWS S3) and premium plans for extended meeting durations, higher quality recordings, and advanced collaboration features.

 The Stoom platform successfully demonstrates the integration of modern web technologies to address real-world challenges in online collaborative learning.
 While current limitations exist, the foundation has been established for continued development and enhancement.